PaulK799/SpringBootProjectTemplate/README.md

 ---

-## Standalone Zookeeper Server Setup Docker Instance Installation
+## Development Zookeeper Server Setup Docker Instance Installation

 The `SpringBootTemplate` has in built with `Zookeeper`as a service discovery tool.
 If you do not have access to a `Zookeeper`server, please follow the steps as below for getting started quickly.